IlyaShaparev/PythonDigitalAssistantTeacher/README.md

   <img src="https://media.giphy.com/media/4joWutleUaK2ijfJf5/giphy.gif" width="200" height="200"/>
 </div>

-- :heavy_exclamation_mark: Код проверялся на соблюдение стандарта <a href="https://pep8.org/">PEP8</a>.
+- :heavy_exclamation_mark: The code was checked for compliance with the standard <a href="https://pep8.org /">PEP8</a>.
-- :heavy_exclamation_mark: Проводилась оценка цикломатической сложности программы.
+- :heavy_exclamation_mark: The cyclomatic complexity of the program was evaluated.
-- :heavy_exclamation_mark: Алгоритм должен был пройти тестирование на всех входных значениях DAT.
+- :heavy_exclamation_mark: The algorithm had to be tested on all input DAT values.

 ---